mpenet/legba/README.md

 parameters, headers, status codes, etc...
 Upon errors it will return an error message with details about the failure and part of the schema concerned.

-What it doesn't aim to do (at this time):

-* Coercing payloads (ex: uuids, they get validated but you get a string)

-* Supporting other means of validation, it's intentionally limited by what json-schema allows you to express and is agnostic of any clojure specific validation framework.

 ## Installation